Papo Vázquez: 1990s

-21st Century: Grammy Nomination, Oasis Project
+Grammy nomination, Oasis Project

 In 2000 he moved to Bronxville in Westchester County, New York, just north of New York City, with his wife.
-In 2002 he was a founding member of Lincoln Center’s Afro-Latin Jazz Orchestra, a now-disbanded all-star group, in which he performed and for which he composed.
+In 2002 he was a founding member of Lincoln Center’s Afro-Latin Jazz Orchestra, disbanded all-star group, in which he performed and for which he composed.
 His piece "Iron Jungle" received special praise.

 Vázquez earned a Grammy nomination in 2008 for his recording of his bomba-inspired Papo Vazquez Mighty Pirates: Marooned/Aislado.
-His album Marooned/Aislado (Picaro Records) resulted from a grant from The Painted Bride Art Center in Philadelphia which asked him to expand Pirates Troubadours and compose new music for a 19-piece, Afro-Puerto Rican Jazz Orchestra.
+His album Marooned/Aislado (Picaro) resulted from a grant from The Painted Bride Art Center in Philadelphia which asked him to expand Pirates Troubadours and compose new music for a 19-piece, Afro-Puerto Rican Jazz Orchestra.
 The 2008 event was recorded live, and the resulting Marooned/Aislado album was nominated for a 2009 Grammy for best Latin jazz recording.

 In 2009, he premiered his composition "Oasis" with the Bronx Arts Ensemble.
 The show expanded to become the Oasis Project, which premiered the following year with the Pregones Theater.
 His 2013 Oasis album featured guest appearances by Wynton Marsalis and Regina Carter.

 On 29 and 30 January 2016 Arturo O'Farrill & the Afro Latin Jazz Orchestra honored Vázquez and other musicians in a "Tribute to the Great Sidemen of Latin Jazz" concert at Symphony Space in New York City.
 Since 2016 he has been the Musical Director for the National Puerto Rican Day Parade Orchestra in New York City.

 During the COVID-19 pandemic, with live performances canceled, he recorded his 10th album, a jazz release called Chapter 10: Breaking Cover, with his band Mighty Pirates Troubadours and liner notes by Ben Ratliff of The New York Times.
 NPR recognized the album in the Latin category of its "Best Music of 2020" Jazz Critics poll.